40th-SOC/IADS/README.md

 	-- If false, SAMs will illuminate whenever they have a firing solution, -- regardless of whether the target is inside the IADS border.
 	["SAMS_IGNORE_BORDERS "] = false,
+	-- When a member of a CAP flight reaches this fuel threshold, -- the flight will RTB.
+Their CAP tasking will be backfilled.
+	["CAP_FLIGHT_BINGO_PERCENT"] = 0.30,
+	-- How often to check CAP flight fuel statuses.
+	["CAP_FLIGHT_FUEL_CHECK_INTERVAL"] = 300,
 }

 -- Call this AFTER setting configuration options iads.init()

+-- Example of adding an interceptor group after initializing the IADS.
+-- In this example, we activate a group, then provide the group's name -- and home airbase id. timer.scheduleFunction(function()
+	local group = Group.getByName("LateActivation")

+	group:activate()

+	iads.addInterceptorGroup(group:getName(), Airbase.getByName("Kutaisi"):getID())
+end, nil, timer.getTime() + 10)

 -- To add a custom respawn handler, provide a callback function like so: function myCustomShutdownHandler(groupName)